 Lauran is Head of Comms at Liquid Crimson and has led community, social & communications for games studios in Guildford and beyond as part of a career that started in 2009.
 She is also an accomplished presenter, interviewer and influencer liaison.

-Rebecca is an experienced corporate lawyer at Guildford local law firm, Charles Russell Speechleys.
+Rebecca is an experienced corporate lawyer at Guildford local law firm, Charles Russell Speechlys.
 Rebecca has a passion for inclusion and diversity and is a champion of racial equality.
 She is an expert in venture capital and private equity investments, early stage & growth capital investments and general corporate matters, and has acted on the sale of Edgecase Games to Wargaming, on the sale of Near Light to nDreams and acted for SEGA Amusements among others in the video games industry.

 Sam brings a long history in games alongside his role as Commercial Manager at the highly influential UK trade body, UKIE.

 The Guildford game-dev community has existed for decades, long before the formalisation of the Guildford.Games organisation.
 Guildford.Games Ltd builds on the momentum established by both members of the committee and passionate community contributors and organisations across the region.